 But even if it doesn’t wind up in my spam folder, I’m certainly not going to take action based on this email.

-With all the SEO experts, firms, and workers out there in the world, am I really going to jump at this impersonal, vague, untrustworthy email?
-No chance.
+With all the SEO experts, firms, and workers in the world, will I respond to this impersonal, vague, untrustworthy email?
+There’s no chance.

 Compare that example with another email: